-- Two SPR metrics are calculated for each PSSA exam: the percentage of students who score proficient or better (the "proficiency rate"), and the percentage of students who score advanced (the "advanced rate"). - The state processes test scores, then transmits data for each individual student to the district.
-This metric includes all students that the state attributes to a given school. - This metric is calculated for schools that serve any grades between third and eighth grade. - All students who took the exam in the current school year are counted.
+- Two SPR metrics are calculated for each PSSA exam: the percentage of students who score proficient or better (the "proficiency rate"), and the percentage of students who score advanced (the "advanced rate"). - In addition, the SPR displays unscored information on the ELA proficiency rate and the ELA advanced rate for students in Grade 3, and students in Grades 4-8. - The state processes test scores, then transmits data for each individual student to the district. - The state provides both a "performance" data file and an "accountability" data file, which incorporates results from the state's alternate assessment (PASA) and identifies students who should be attributed to a given school for accountability purposes.
+The "accountability" file is used for the SPR PSSA metrics. - This metric includes all students that the state attributes to a given school. - This metric is calculated for schools that serve any grades between third and eighth grade. - All students who took the exam in the current school year are counted.
 If a student has multiple records for an exam, their best score is counted.